 Here's a summary of the fully-loaded comparison costs from lowest cost to highest:

 - Using our best value award winner in cloth, the Flip Hybrid, will save you $865, about 60% less than using Cuties, our best value winner in disposables

 - Using Rumparooz G2, our editors' choice winner in cloth, will save you $1,970, or 70% less than using Bambo Nature, our editors' choice in disposables.

 Either way, the savings are dramatic.

 Which is Healthier for your Baby

-In our article, What Is Inside Those Disposable Diapers?, we detail how all the disposable diapers we tested, even the green diapers, include the petro-chemical SAP as their key ingredient for absorbency, and many include other chemicals and materials of concern.
+In our article, What Is Inside Those Disposable Diapers?, we detail how all the disposable diapers we tested, even the green diapers, include the petrochemical SAP as their key ingredient for absorbency and often include other chemicals and materials of concern.
 If the idea of placing your baby's skin next to a petro-chemical (SAP) 24 hours a day concerns you, then cloth is the way to go.

 Unlike disposable diapers, it is easy to find cloth solutions that are both eco-healthy in the materials used, and effective in terms of performance.

 We feel obligated to note here that we found the Stay-Dry cloth inserts to perform dramatically better in absorbency than the natural cotton or hemp alternatives.
 The Stay-Dry liners are polyester, the same material used in fleece jackets, which is a petroleum-based material.
 We are comfortable with polyester fleece, and we prefer it as an insert since the performance is so much better.
 But, those trying to avoid any petroleum-based products will want to choose one of the many natural material inserts such as the GroVia Hybrid which won our Top Pick Award for Best Green Cloth Diaper.

 The environmental case for cloth comes down to two things: the poo and the garbage.